FX Hedging

 What is FX Hedging?

-Foreign exchange (FX) hedging can be defined as a risk management strategy undertaken by businesses and investors to safeguard their financial positions against adverse fluctuations in exchange rates due to currency volatility.
+Foreign exchange (FX) hedging is a risk management strategy designed to protect businesses and investors from unfavourable fluctuations in exchange rates caused by currency volatility.

 Effective hedging in FX can help businesses focus on their core activities without being overly concerned about the adverse impacts of exchange rate fluctuations.